-CAPS representatives or staff may have access to employees to represent them pursuant to Section 10.1.A above.
+CAPS representatives or staff may have access to employees, in person or virtually, if the equipment used for the virtual meeting is available and utilized as a normal part of the employee's duties.
+Such access is to represent them pursuant to Section 10.1.A above.
 Access shall not interfere with the work of the employees.
 CAPS representatives or staff seeking access to employees must notify the department head or designee in advance of the visit.
 The department head or designee may restrict access to certain work sites or areas for reasons of safety, security, or patient care including patient privacy; however, where access is restricted, other reasonable accommodations shall be made.

-10.3 Use of State Phones
+10.3 Use of State Phones and Other Equipment